Medically reviewed by Drugs.com. Last updated on Jul 14, 2021.

 Therapies used to treat endometriosis include:

 - Hormonal contraceptives.
 Birth control pills, patches and vaginal rings help control the hormones responsible for the buildup of endometrial tissue each month.
-Most women have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
-Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate pain for some women.
+Many have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
+Using hormonal contraceptives — especially continuous-cycle regimens — may reduce or eliminate pain in some cases.

-- Gonadotropin-releasing hormone (Gn-RH) agonists and antagonists.
+- Gonadotropin-releasing hormone (Gn-RH) agonists.
 These drugs block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 Because these drugs create an artificial menopause, taking a low dose of estrogen or progestin along with Gn-RH agonists and antagonists may decrease menopausal side effects, such as hot flashes, vaginal dryness and bone loss.
-Your periods and the ability to get pregnant return when you stop taking the medication.
+Menstrual periods and the ability to get pregnant return when you stop taking the medication.

 - Progestin therapy.
-A variety of progestin therapies, including an intrauterine device (Mirena), contraceptive implant, contraceptive injection (Depo-Provera) or progestin pills, can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.
+A variety of progestin therapies, including an intrauterine device with levonorgestrel (Mirena, Skyla), contraceptive implant (Nexplanon), contraceptive injection (Depo-Provera) or progestin pill (Camila), can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.

 - Aromatase inhibitors.
 Aromatase inhibitors are a class of medicines that reduce the amount of estrogen in your body.
 Your doctor may recommend an aromatase inhibitor along with a progestin or combination hormonal contraceptive to treat endometriosis.